Esri/image-discovery-app-js/documentation/mappingApplicationConfiguration.md

 ![App](screenshots/web_application/11.png)

-In the right pane you can select which widgets to display, the header to display, and which fields to display in the search results (comma separated)
+In the right pane you can select which widgets to display, the header to display, and which fields to display in the search results

 ![App](screenshots/web_application/12.png)

 Once configuration is complete click `Save`.

-The applicaiton is now accessible through the Link provided in the Portal item description.
+The application is now accessible through the link provided in the Portal item description.